espocrm/documentation/docs/administration/roles-management.md

 stream – team
 ```

-Our user will be able to manage all leads and opportunities from the 'Sales' team.
+Our user will be able to manage all leads/opportunities from the 'Sales' team.

 ## Special Permissions